mattfair/motorcontrol/README.md

 ```

 ### Building Tests
-Tests are build using GTest, and are build natively.
+Tests are build using [CppUTest](https://github.com/cpputest/cpputest), and are build natively.
 To build the tests, run the following commands:
 ```
 mkdir -p build/native
 cd build/native
-cmake -DBUILD_NATIVE=On ../..
+cmake -DBUILD_TESTING=On ../..
 make
 make run_tests
 ```